 Nederlandse Waterschapsbank (NWB Bank) is the fifth largest bank in the Netherlands in terms of total assets.
 It provides products and services to the Dutch public sector.
 The company offers short-term and long-term lending to water authorities, local authorities, provinces, educational and healthcare institutions, and for environmental projects.
 As of June 2018, the company’s long-term loans and advances reached EUR 46.817 billion.
 The Bank was established in 1954 and is headquartered at Rooseveltplantsoen 3, 2517 KR, Hague.

 De Volksbank NV is the sixth largest bank in the Netherlands by assets with balance sheet total of EUR 60.948 billion.
-With focus on retail market, it offers deposit and lending products, credit cards, personal and mortgage loans, insurance, investments, payment services and online banking to individuals and small and medium-sized enterprises.
+With focus on retail market, it offers deposit products, credit cards, personal and mortgage loans, insurance, investments, payment services and online banking to individuals and SMEs.
 The company operates under various brands comprising ASN Bank (one of the leading banks in sustainable banking), BLG Wonen, RegioBank and SNS.
 De Volksbank was previously known as SNS Bank and received its current name in 2017.
 Headquartered at Croeselaan 1, 3521 BJ Utrecht, it employs around 3,000 people (FTEs).
-All shares of the Bank are held by de Volksholding B.V., which owned by Stichting administratiekantoor beheer financiële instellingen.

 Related articles: Foreign Banks in the Netherlands